 How many times a week should runners strength train?

-The answer to this questions depends on a couple of factors – namely, how involved your strength training workout is and the extent of your running.
+The answer to this questions depends on a couple of factors – namely, how involved your strength training workout is as well as the intensity and frequency of your running.

 Most runners find that they only need to strength train once a week.
 However, when doing so, it’s important that your strength workout targets all of the main muscle groups and does so very thoroughly.